codelikeagirlau/intro-to-devops/2-1-ELB.md

 service httpd start
 ```

+Again, make sure that you change the S3 bucket name (`codelikeagirl-training`, `codelikeagirl-training-2`, or `codelikeagirl-training-3`).
 Your configuration should look like this:

 ![Image][2-1-15-userdata]